-For information about what needs to be set up in order for DOI or URN links to be successful in OPAC, see the Voyager WebVoyáge User's Guide.
+For information about what needs to be set up in order for DOI or URN links to be successful in OPAC, see the WebVoyáge Architecture Overview and Configuration Models.

 Links - Verify Hypertext Links for Bibliographic Records

 You can verify the integrity of hypertext links in the current bibliographic record (or authority or holdings records ... see Verify Hypertext Links - Authority Records on page 2-35 and/or Verify Hypertext Links - Holdings Records on page 2-54) by selecting Record>Verify Hypertext links from the Cataloging main menu, or by using the Ctrl + K keystroke.
 This opens the Hypertext link dialog box.
 See Figure 2-17.